 No, the act of measuring your waistline will not help you lose weight.
 But, it’s one of the best ways to measure progress in this 30-day weight loss challenge.

-Not to mention, you’re at higher risk for obesity-related health conditions like heart disease, high blood pressure, diabetes, sleep apnea, etc.
+Regardless, a larger waist line is linked to higher risk for obesity-related health conditions like heart disease, high blood pressure, diabetes, sleep apnea, etc.

 How to track it: